MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 2. If Microsoft Edge is open, restart it.

-If  MIcrosoft Edge is logged in as a user with an assigned policy, Microsoft Edge will download and apply the policy.
+If Microsoft Edge is logged in as a user with an assigned policy, Microsoft Edge will download and apply the policy.
 For more information, see [Assign a configuration profile to an Azure AD group](#assign-a-configuration-profile-to-an-azure-ad-group).

 ### Set an enrollment token

 Use the following sections as a guide to setting an enrollment token.

-#### For Microsoft Edge version 116.1935 and later:
+#### For Microsoft Edge version 116.1935 and later

 If you don't want to assign the profile using group assignment in the Microsoft 365 Admin Center, then you can assign it through group policy.
 Each profile has a unique profile ID which is the value you can use for the [EdgeManagementEnrollmentToken](/deployedge/microsoft-edge-policies#edgemanagementenrollmenttoken) policy to assign the profile.
 After assignment, the users will receive the profile and the settings will be applied when they're signed into the Edge browser.
 These policies will be applied in addition to any from group assignment in the Microsoft 365 Admin Center.